 - 1 tablespoon olive oil

-- Sprinkle with white wine vinegar once veggies are out of the oven, if desired.
+- Carefully remove the pan of roasted veggies from the oven, and sprinkle with white wine vinegar, if desired.
 Allow to cool slightly, and serve.
 Enjoy!

 Nutritional information is based on third-party calculations, and should be considered estimates.
 Actual nutritional content will vary based on brands used, measuring methods, portion sizes, and more.